rs46/MotoGP_Internship_Project/README.md

 for all races and all riders, we

-​ a) computed the predator index and prey index
+​ a) implemented the predator index and prey index

-​ b) computed the net index, volatility index, and efficiency index
+​ b) implemented the net index, volatility index, and efficiency index

 ​ c) developed weighted predator & prey indexes (additional weight & exponential weight)

-​ d) computed summary statistics & data aggregation
+​ d) implemented summary statistics & data aggregation

 ​ e) visualizaions of riders' annual trajectory (2015 - 2019)